simonseo/Front-End-WebDev/DAY-07-0622/README.md

 using class is better than using id

 Block elements
-div, table, form, h1~6, ul, ol, li, p, pre, bq
-If you haven't designated a specific style, width is as big as the parent element's.
+div, table, form, h1~6, ul, ol, li, p, pre, bq, address If you haven't designated a specific style, width is as big as the parent element's.
 The height is independent of the parent element, but dependent on the children.
 You can set height and with
 Blocks can have inlines
+some blocks can't have blocks (p, address)

 inline
-a, em, img, input, label, span, strong its width and height is dependent only on the children elements you cannot set width and height inlines, with the exception of <a>, cannot have blocks inside. <a> cannot have another clickable component. with the exception of img, margin, padding 속성의 상 하 설정이 불가능하다.
+a, em, img, input, label, span, strong its width and height is dependent only on the children elements you cannot set width and height inlines, with the exception of <a>, cannot have blocks inside. <a> cannot have another clickable component.
+With the exception of img, width, height, margin, padding 등 속성의 상 하 설정이 불가능하다.

 inline block (img)
 basically acts like inline but you can control width and height like block